cloudtoid/gateway-core/README.md

 ## All other header options

-### Discard all inbound headers
+### Discard inbound headers

 It is possible to discard the values of all inbound headers.
-Use `discardInboundHeaders` to drop all inbound client request headers; use `discardInboundHeaders` to perform the same on all inbound response headers:
+Use `discardInboundHeaders` to drop all inbound client request headers, as well as all outbound response headers:

 ```json
   "routes": {